deeplearning-oop/2425-m1geniomhe-group-1/docs/report.md

 ### Topological Ordering

-Next, a stack data structure is used to ensure following the topological ordering in the backward propagation.
+Next, a stack data structure is used to ensure following a topological ordering during the backward propagation:
 ```python
         to_process = [self]
         # Processing the tensors in reverse order through a stack data structure (to establish topological order)